-The tools or hands of the field workers also gets effected/contaminated by the juice of infective plants during agriculture operations when the infected plant is cut or damaged i.e., pruning, weeding, irrigation or topping.
+The tools or hands of the field workers also get affected/contaminated by the juice of infective plants during agriculture operations when the infected plant is cut or damaged i.e., pruning, weeding, irrigation, or topping.
 Now, these tools and the hands of the worker transfer the viruses to the healthy plants, the contact with which cannot be avoided ordinarily.

 By Store House

-In store houses, where the infected leaves or any infected part of plant is stored.
+In storehouses, where the infected leaves or any infected part of the plant is stored.
 Healthy plants shouldn’t be stored there.
-Because viruses such as TMV transfers from the infective plant or leaves of infective plant to the healthy ones.
+Because viruses such as TMV transfers from the infective plant or leaves of the infective plant to the healthy ones.

 Control of Plant Viruses

 The easy methods of preventing disease spread and losses due to them are as follows: